 Sanders previously served as the Herman M. Dieckamp Endowed Chair in Engineering at the University of Illinois at Urbana-Champaign and the interim director of the Discovery Partners Institute (DPI) in the University of Illinois System where he led the joint education, research, and innovation institute in its efforts to drive technology-based economic growth.
 Backed by a $500 million appropriation from the state and more than $400 million in private funding, DPI spans three universities and includes eight other academic partners.

 Before coming to CMU, Sanders spent 25 years as a tenured professor at Illinois in the Departments of Electrical and Computer Engineering and Computer Science.
 His research interests include secure and dependable computing and security, as well as resiliency metrics and evaluation, with a focus on critical infrastructures.
 He has published more than 300 technical papers in those areas.
 Sanders has also directed work at the forefront of national efforts to make the U.S. power grid smart and resilient.

 Beyond his significant scholarly record, he was the founding director of the University of Illinois’ Information Trust Institute in 2004, growing its faculty to more than 100 and attracting $80 million in external research funding by 2011.
 Sanders then served as director of the Coordinated Science Laboratory from 2010-2014 and was head of the university’s Department of Electrical and Computer Engineering from 2014-2018.
 He also co-founded the Advanced Digital Sciences Center in Singapore in 2009, which is Illinois’ first international research facility.

 CMU’s College of Engineering has a unique culture that is interdisciplinary to the core and breaks traditional disciplinary boundaries to yield impactful, world-changing results.Bill Sanders, Dean, College of Engineering

 Sanders earned his bachelor’s degree in computer engineering; master’s degree in computer, information, and control engineering; and doctoral degree in computer science and engineering, all from the University of Michigan.
-He is an elected fellow of the Institute of Electrical and Electronics Engineers (IEEE), the Association for Computing Machinery; and the American Association for the Advancement of Science.
+He is an elected fellow of the National Academy of Engineering (NAE), the Institute of Electrical and Electronics Engineers (IEEE), the Association for Computing Machinery (ACM); and the American Association for the Advancement of Science (AAAS).